Case Study: Comprehensive School Improvement

 Throughout the program, progress was measured through annual School Quality Reviews and the analysis of NWEA MAP Growth Assessment data.

-- Instructors have engaged in professional development to foster responsive classroom practices such as higher-order thinking skills; diversity, equity, and inclusion; and collaborative planning.
+- Instructors engaged in professional development to foster responsive classroom practices such as higher-order thinking skills; diversity, equity, and inclusion; and collaborative planning.